genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/04_presentation/10_icon.md

 ## Use cases

-* An addition to presenting listbox-option, cell-renderers and many others.
+* an addition to presenting listbox-option
+* cell-renderers, and many others